Ethics and Health Research

 Assessment will be continuous during the contact time.
 Students with a research project already defined will be asked to produce a Study Protocol to be submitted to an Ethics committee.
 For others, the analysis and discussion of a real-life case will be requested.

 I. Historical aspects of the development of ethics applied to biomedical sciences.
 II.
 Basic ethical concepts in biomedical research involving human subjects (respect, beneficence and justice).
 III.
 Principles of clinical studies and clinical trials.
 IV.
-Ethics in animal experimentation.
-V. Contents of a Study Protocol.
+Contents of a Study Protocol.
+V. Essential elements of the Informed Consent form.
 VI.
-Essential elements of the Informed Consent form.
+Submitting a Study Protocol to the Ethical Committee.
 VII.
-Submitting a Study Protocol to the Ethical Committee.
-VIII.
 Ethical challenges in clinical studies in low and middle income countries.

 Programs where the course is taught: